-The existing Sonoma County Airport terminal building is a single-story building located at the western end of Airport Boulevard.
-The passenger terminal has a total gross floor area of approximately 10,000 square feet in two buildings: a 7,600 square foot lobby and a 2,400 square foot passenger holdroom (this figure does not include overhangs or covered walkways).
-The lobby area includes the airline ticket office, bag check area, TSA screening, rest rooms, and a restaurant.
-The restaurant takes up 3,900 square feet, or over 51 percent of the existing terminal building.
+The existing Airport terminal building is a single-story building located at the western end of Airport Boulevard.
+The passenger terminal has a total gross floor area of approximately 14,600 square feet: a 7,600 square foot lobby, a 4,400 square foot waiting area, and a 2,400 square foot passenger holdroom (this figure does not include overhangs or covered walkways).
+The lobby area includes the airline ticket office, bag check area, rest rooms, and a restaurant.
+The restaurant takes up 3,900 square feet, or 27 percent of the existing terminal building.

 Both short-term and long-term passenger automobile parking is located immediately to the east and north of the terminal building.
 There are currently about 715 parking spaces at the Airport.
 Of these, 459 are long-term parking spaces and 122 are short-term parking spaces.
-There are an additional 132 employee and business-related parking spaces in the terminal area, including 27 reserved for the restaurant and 47 for rental cars.
+There are an additional 132 employee and business-related parking spaces in the terminal area, including 47 for rental cars.
 There are also 2 terminal curbside parking places reserved for buses.